tonyymacc/ks/README.md

 ## Author

-Built as a learning project to explore Go fundamentals:
+Built as a learning project to explore Go fundamentals
-- CLI application development
-- File I/O operations
-- Flag parsing
-- String manipulation
-- Sorting and searching
-- Error handling

 ## Roadmap